top of page

 Can I train as a teacher part-time?

 MATTS offers students an unrivalled flexibility in training options.
-Students can choose a programme of classes on a completely flexible basis, without needing to provide any notice of which classes they will attend.
-However, we do recommend (but do not require) that students attend for a minimum average of 50% of classes (2 class per week) over the period of any year (35 weeks).
+Students are free to decide to come to classes on a completely flexible basis, without providing any notice of which classes they will attend.
+We usually recommend that students try to attend for a minimum average of 50% of classes (2 class per week) over the period of any year (36 weeks), although this is not of vital importance except, sometimes, in the last few months of training.
+There is further information about part-time training at MATTS about halfway down the Teacher Training page.

 Will I be ready to teach at the end of my training?